Cloud Adoption Framework migration model

 The Cloud Adoption Framework migration model depends on your organization having completed a process of business readiness for cloud adoption.
 Make sure you have reviewed the Plan methodology and the Ready methodology guidance in the Cloud Adoption Framework to determine the business drivers or other justification for a cloud migration, as well as any required organizational planning or training required before executing a migration process at scale.

 While business planning is important, a growth mindset is equally important.
 In parallel with broader business planning efforts by the cloud strategy team, it's suggested that the cloud adoption team begin migrating a first workload as a precursor to wider scale migration efforts.
 This initial migration will allow the team to gain practical experience with the business and technical issues involved in a migration.

 Envision an end state

 It's important to establish a rough vision of your end state before starting your migration efforts.
-The diagram below shows an on-premises starting point of infrastructure, applications, and data, which defines your digital estate.
-During the migration process, those assets are transitioned using one of the five migration strategies described in The five Rs of rationalization.
+The following diagram shows an on-premises starting point of infrastructure, applications, and data, which defines your digital estate.
+During the migration process, those assets are transitioned using one of the five migration strategies described in the five Rs of rationalization.

-Migration and modernization of workloads range from simple rehost (also called lift and shift) migrations using infrastructure as a service (IaaS) capabilities that don't require code and app changes, through refactoring with minimal changes, to rearchitecting to modify and extend code and app functionality to take advantage of cloud technologies.
+Migration and modernization of workloads range from simple rehost migrations (also called lift and shift migrations) using infrastructure as a service (IaaS) capabilities that don't require code and application changes, through refactoring with minimal changes, to rearchitecting to modify and extend code and application functionality to take advantage of cloud technologies.